Hainanese Chicken Rice: The 10 Best Chicken Rice Spots in Singapore 2025

 Tian Tian Hainanese Chicken Rice: Maxwell Food Centre Classic

 Located at Maxwell Food Centre, Tian Tian Hainanese Chicken Rice is perhaps Singapore’s most famous chicken rice hawker stall.
-Their hainanese chicken is gently poached, cooled in an ice bath, neatly chopped, and generously drizzled with chicken oil and light soy sauce.
-The rice, fragrant with chicken fat and pandan leaves, is so good that food writer Anthony Bourdain declared it delicious enough to eat alone.
-The zesty chilli sauce and dark soy sauce provided here are the perfect finishing touches.
-Expect a long queue—but the dish is worth every minute.
+Their hainanese chicken is gently poached, cooled in an ice bath, neatly chopped into large chunks, and generously drizzled with a thin layer of chicken oil and light soy sauce to enhance the chicken’s natural flavour.

 Ratings:

-Chicken tenderness: 9/10
+• Chicken tenderness: 9/10

-Rice fragrance: 10/10
+• Rice fragrance: 10/10

-Sauce quality: 9/10
+• Sauce quality: 9/10

 Ah Tai Hainanese Chicken Rice: Chinatown Complex Rivalry

-Just a short walk away at Chinatown Complex, Ah Tai Hainanese Chicken Rice was founded by a former Tian Tian chef.
+Just a short walk away at Chinatown Complex, Ah Tai Hainanese Chicken Rice was founded by a former Tian Tian head chef and second generation hawker.
 Their poached chicken is known for its tender meat, slightly firmer skin, and perfect seasoning with ginger and spring onions.
-The rice dish here uses a touch more garlic and chicken broth, making it especially fragrant.
-It’s typically served with sliced cucumber and a side of aromatic ginger mixture.
-Ah Tai’s dark soy sauce and chilli sauce are just as legendary.

 Wee Nam Kee: Novena’s Comfort Restaurant